aurora-is-near/AIPs/AIPs/aip-8.md

 Paying the price of `O(log n)` in procedure and space to offer faster `O(log n)` transaction proof verification, is reasonable and focuses on the convenient use of our products by our users.

 Another alternative would be to compute the block hashchain as a single operation when there is a change in block height.
-We will need then to store all the `n` block transactions when they are received; this will increase considerably the memory usage.
+We will need then to store all the 'n' hashes of block transactions when they are received; this will increase considerably the memory usage.
 When the block height changes, we will need then to run the `O(n)` procedure to compute the full tree hash, plus the final block hashchain computation.
 This could heavily impact the on-chain performance at that point depending on the number of transactions in the block.

 It seems reasonable to distribute the load of the computation by transactions versus the bulk operation at the end.